jro31/blocks-falling/README.md

-An indistinct game made with React, where falling blocks must be rotated and fit togtheer.
+An indistinct game made with React, where falling blocks must be rotated and fit together.

 - React 17.0.2
 - Redux Toolkit